jerryscript-project/iotjs/docs/api/IoT.js-API-Net.md

 Creates a new `net.Socket` and automatically connects to the supplied `port` and `host`.
 It is equivalent to `new net.Socket()` followed by `socket.connect()`.
 If host is omitted, `localhost` will be assumed.
-The `connectionListener` is automatically registered as `'connect'` event listener.
+The `connectionListener` is automatically registered as a `'connect'` event listener.

 **Example**